rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter7/DMDB_BN_CH7.md

     VALUES('La Vista', 'New York', 23456);
 ```

 we are in trouble.
-The reason is that there is no tuple of *MovieExec* with certificate number $23456$, so there is an abvious violation of the foreign-key constraint.
+The reason is that there is no tuple of *MovieExec* with certificate number $23456$, so there is an obvious violation of the foreign-key constraint.
 One possible fix is to first insert the tuple for *La Vista* without a president's certificate, as:

 ```sql